 6 servings: Per serving: 152 calories; 3.3 (g) fat; 30.7 (g) carbs; 1 (g) protein; 20 (g) sugar

 - 12 Pamela’s Cinnamon Grahams

-- 1 cup low-fat vanilla ice cream or nonfat frozen yogurt, softened
+- 1 cup your favorite vanilla bean ice cream

 - Place 6 graham crackers on a plate.
 Put 2-3 tablespoons of vanilla ice cream or frozen yogurt on each of the graham crackers.
 Top with the remaining 6 graham crackers and press down lightly to spread out the ice cream.
 Immediately place into the freezer to harden the ice cream (takes about 30 minutes).

 - The combo of the cinnamon grahams and the vanilla ice cream is amazing, but if you want to add something else, try sprinkling the exposed vanilla ice cream with semi-sweet chocolate chips or chocolate shavings.

 6 servings: Per serving: 207 calories; 8.1 (g) fat; 32.8 (g) carbs; 2 (g) protein; 14.5 (g) sugar

 - 1/4 cup chopped almonds (or pistachios)

 - 1/2 cup chopped semi-sweet or dark chocolate (we like Enjoy Life)